jwjoel/PicHostify/docs/README.md

 - **Dark Mode:** A more comfortable viewing experience at night.
 - **Image Watermarks:** Configure for added image protection.

+## :speech_balloon: Feedback

+Should you encounter any issues during use, please raise an [issue](https://github.com/jwjoel/PicHostify/issues) for the author to address.

 ## :handshake: Contribution

 We welcome contributions in many forms, including but not limited to, improving the user interface, adding new features, optimizing performance, fixing bugs, and enhancing documentation.